StreamElements/docs/docs/chatbot/modules/raffle.md

 # Raffle

-The StreamElements raffle module is an interactive chat game.
+The raffle module is an interactive chat game.
 In this game, a raffle is initiated by a moderator and users can join the raffle by using a specific command.

 **How the game works:**